bthornemail/computational-scheme-theory/racket-unified/src/bridge/README.md

 # Service Bridges

-This directory contains bridges to existing Haskell and Racket services for hybrid operation during the migration period.
+This directory contains bridges to existing services for hybrid operation during the migration period.

-## Haskell Bridge (`haskell-bridge.rkt`)

-Provides HTTP client to call the existing Haskell H¹ computation service:

-- `call-haskell-h1 source` - Compute H¹ using Haskell service
-- `compare-h1-results lisp-result haskell-result tolerance` - Compare results
-- `haskell-service-available?` - Check service health

-**Configuration**: Set `*haskell-service-url*` parameter (default: `http://localhost:8080/api/compute-h1`)

 ## Racket Bridge (`racket-bridge.rkt`)